Check Out Michael Lloyd's LinkedIn Stats (Last 30 Days)

 AI Summary

 Agile transformation expert with a decade of experience across industries.
-Creator of Dysfunction Mapping, empowering thousands to solve critical problems and demonstrate measurable value.
-Passionate about uplifting agile practitioners and fostering transparent, effective organizational change.
-Let's connect and innovate together.
+Creator of Dysfunction Mapping, empowering thousands to solve critical problems and demonstrate value.
+Passionate about elevating agile practices and fostering organizational change.
+Let's connect to explore innovative approaches to business agility.

 Topics associated with them